-We got in touch today with one of the driving instructors in Leicester called Hexagram Driving School.
+We got in touch today with one of the driving instructors in Hemel Hempstead called 360 Driver Training.
 We wanted to know about driving instructors using dash cams and just why weren’t the sound allowed to be used whilst a driving test candidate is taking their driving test?

-At first, we thought that this was just a rumour but Alex from Hexagram Driving School in Leicester confirmed that this was not a rumour but the actual truth!
+At first, we thought that this was just a rumor but Piers from 360 Driver Training in Hemel Hempstead confirmed that this was not a rumor but the actual truth!
 The rules for driving tests are that driving school cars are allowed front and rear facing dash cams but only if they are facing outwards and not facing inwards and the sound has to be turned off.

-It wasn’t long before Alex got back to us and he couldn’t give us a definite answer as to why the voice recording has to be turned off.
+It wasn’t long before Piers got back to us and he couldn’t give us a definite answer as to why the voice recording has to be turned off.
 He informed us that the DVSA have instructed this option purely for data protection.
-We asked Alex if this is monitored, does a driving examiner actually check that the voice is off.
-Alex said not as far as he’s aware but it’s sort of known throughout the industry that we’re not allowed so he and any of his driving instructor colleagues all have the sound muted.
+We asked Piers if this is monitored, does a driving examiner actually check that the voice is off.
+Piers said not as far as he’s aware but it’s sort of known throughout the industry that we’re not allowed so he and any of his driving instructor colleagues all have the sound muted.

 He’s not too sure if this will change, I suppose time will tell?